 Now, back by popular demand, I present another installment of Billy & Karissa’s beach budget wedding bonanza!

-When we left our happy couple, they had just both arrived at the altar.
+When we left our happy couple in Laguna Beach, they had just both arrived at the altar.
 Karissa’s sister, Julie, officiated a ceremony they had all designed together.
 It began with a 60-second silence, in which the guests set their intention to clear their hearts and minds and create a sacred space for the ceremony to take place.

 B&K had invited us guests to bring a blessing to the ceremony, in the form of advice, a reading, or whatever we found appropriate to the occasion.
 They must have been truly filled with love, after hearing so many good wishes, such thoughtful advice, and some wonderful quotes.
 Hunter and I quoted “Its a Wonderful Life” – when George and Mary give Mr. Martini his housewarming gift… “Bread, that your home may never know hunger.
 Salt, that life may always have flavor.
 And wine, that joy and prosperity may reign forever” and gifted them with each.
 Its my favorite movie, evah.